 The committee attempts to balance the interests of the Company, its shareholders and customers.
 The Company provides an annual say-on-pay advisory vote regarding executive compensation.
-The Company received majority approval in 2012, with more than 98% of the votes cast in favor of the compensation of the NEOs as described in the proxy statement for the 2012 annual meeting.
-The Board and the committee reviewed the final vote results and did not make any material changes to the compensation policies as a result of these votes.
-We describe additional actions taken by the committee in 2012 and 2013 in the Executive Summary.
+The Company received majority approval in 2014, with more than 98% of the votes cast in favor of the compensation of the NEOs as described in the proxy statement for the 2014 annual meeting.
+The Board and the committee reviewed the final vote results and made only limited changes to the compensation policies as a result of these votes.
+We describe additional actions taken by the committee in 2014 and 2015 in the Executive Summary.
 We determined that our stockholders should vote on a say-on-pay proposal each year.
 Accordingly, the Board recommends that you vote FOR Proposal 2 at the Annual Meeting.
 For more information, see "ADVISORY VOTE TO APPROVE THE COMPANY'S EXECUTIVE COMPENSATION" in this Proxy Statement.